mysterymath/lcc6502/C_Standard_Design_Implications.md

   platform (ARM) does not sign extend chars.
 Thus, the implementation, like ARM, defines `CHAR_MIN` to be `0` and `CHAR_MAX` to be the same as `UCHAR_MAX`.

+* The impelementation should probably use Berkely SoftFloat v2, since:
+  * It's very easy to port to new platforms, even those with odd int sizes.
+  * It's IEEE 754 compliant, and supports binary32 and binary64.
+  * It has a sufficiently permissive license.
+    * A notice must be included somewhere in the standard library source that the standard library is a deriviative work of the Berkeley SoftFloat library.
+  * SoftFloat v3 requires the target support 64-bit integers.

 3.1.2.1 [Scopes of identifiers](https://port70.net/~nsz/c/c89/c89-draft.html#3.1.2.1)

 * The backend needs to obtain scoping information from LCC, so that otherwise